walkerdb/bentley_code/utilities/ead_utilities/README.md

 ```

 ####Writing changes to a directory
-If we want to apply some programmatic change to all eads in a directory, this is a handy shortcut:
+A shortcut method to apply some kind of programmatic change to an entire directory of eads.

 Like the characterize_dir() function, the first thing we do is create a function to make the changes we want to a single EAD file.
 That function should take an EAD object (see above) as its input: